13 Reasons Why You Should Talk to Your Children About "13 Reasons Why" (After You Watch It)

 12. Another unrealistic aspect of this season is the concept that if you speak up as a victim, you will be targeted, bullied, and slandered, probably more than you were at the moment.
 As a parent/caregiver, one of your most important jobs is to protect your children, in various ways.
 Helping your children find their voice and overcome stigma are important tools for a person.
 Also, realizing that what is on television isn't necessarily true to life will help them have reasonable expectations.

 13. The second season ends with some incredibly traumatic events.
-To give yourself and your children some closure, talk to your kids about how the children and families in this should could move on.
+To give yourself and your children some closure, talk to your kids about how the children and families in this show could move on.
 Help them visualize what life looks like without Hannah, after all of the trauma they've been through, and how they can move past it in a healthy way.